 - $15 – Bedsheet (for camping)

 - $22 – Dinner for me and my boyfriend

 - $16 – Second dinner for me and my boyfriend.

 The weekend away was expensive I guess, but it was nice to go away on a romantic weekend.

-I don’t regret any of the money I spend on my friends – it was important to celebrate the birthday, and the farewell was for one of my best friends…who knows when we’ll next go out for dinner!
+I don’t regret any of the money I spend on my friends.
+It’s important to celebrate the birthday, and the farewell was for one of my best friends… Who knows when we’ll next go out for dinner.

 I probably didn’t need that dress, either…